Aldo Quintanilla

-Aldo Antonio Quintanilla Montes (born 18 May 1995) is a Mexican professional footballer who plays as a forward.
+Aldo Antonio Quintanilla Montes (born 18 May 1995) is a Mexican professional footballer who plays as a forward for Los Angeles Force, in the National Independent Soccer Association.

 Career

 Quintanilla joined United Soccer League side Rio Grande Valley FC on 16 March 2018.
 He made his professional debut on 31 March 2018, playing in a 2–2 draw with Sacramento Republic.
 On 6 June 2018, Quintanilla was loaned to the Houston Dynamo for their US Open Cup game and scored a brace in a 5–0 win over NTX Rayados.

 On 7 September 2020, Quintanilla joined USL Championship side Austin Bold.